DanWehr/recompyle/README.md

 A full call stack would be the most useful which you can get through tools like the builtin cProfile, but there is typically enough overhead that it is not feasible for use in production.
 One way to address that overhead would be to only periodically profile the program (such as in statistical profiling), but that is primarily useful for monitoring your average execution behavior.
 If you want to watch for abnormal cases like a slowdown that happens rarely (say once a day), you need to be able to monitor the relevant code continuously, evaluating every execution to catch that rare event.
 For this to be possible, overhead must be very low.

-## Shallow Profiler
+## Flat Profiler

 One way to handle the problem of profiling overhead would be to limit the scope of that profiling.
-Recompyle attempts to address this with a "shallow profiler" (`recompyle.shallow_call_profiler`) that can capture the execution times of *all* calls within a decorated function, and *only* the calls within that function.
+Recompyle attempts to address this with a "flat profiler" (`recompyle.flat_profile`) that can capture the execution times of *all* calls within a decorated function, and *only* the calls within that function.
 It does not go deeper and profile the full call stack.
 Reduced overhead was a major goal for this work.

-The shallow profiler records the execution times of all callables in the decorated function or method, and if the total execution time is greater than a configurable time limit, the times of all internal calls will be logged in addition to the total.
+The flat profiler records the execution times of all callables in the decorated function or method, and if the total execution time is greater than a configurable time limit, the times of all internal calls will be logged in addition to the total.

 ## Recompiling Functions